“Who should I contact if I have a question that is not answered here?”

 I am a former student at Lee’s.
 Can I come back with the same rank?

 Lee’s has a long history in Bloomington so we welcome back former students.
-Students coming back to Lee’s after a long absence are allowed to retain their old rank, though you will not be allowed to advance in rank or (in the case of black belts 4th dan and below) instruct a class until you are able to demonstrate the techniques and such applicable to your belt level.
+Students coming back to Lee’s after a long absence are allowed to retain their old rank, though you will not be allowed to advance in rank or (in the case of black belts 4th dan and below) instruct a class until you are able to demonstrate the techniques and such applicable to your belt level as outlined in the Student Guide.

 Tests